-ck for a simple "movi ction, a huge gain.
+ction, a huge gain.

-n't hit it (Netware 4/5 uses this method but it's spinlocks d this and the code is writtne to handle it.
-The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers blown out.

-n the behavior Linus describes on a hardware analyzer, BUT N SYSTEMS THAT WERE PPRO AND ABOVE.
-I guess the BSD ist still be on older Pentium hardware and that's why they don't can bite in some cases.
+on't hit it (Netware 4/5 uses this method but it's spinlocks d this and the code is writtne to handle it.
+The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers n the behavior Linus describes on a hardware analyzer, BUT N SYSTEMS THAT WERE PPRO AND ABOVE.
+I guess the BSD st still be on older Pentium hardware and that's why they don't can bite in some cases.